Austin Trout

 Austin Dwayne Trout (born September 18, 1985) is an American professional boxer and bare-knuckle boxer.
 In boxing he held the World Boxing Association (WBA) light middleweight title (Regular version) from 2011 to 2013.
 He extended his championship legacy by winning the Bare Knuckle Fighting Championship (BKFC) welterweight title in 2024.
-As of April 4, 2025, he is #2 in the BKFC men's pound-for-pound rankings.
+As of August 29, 2026, he is #5 in the BKFC men's pound-for-pound rankings, #4 in the welterweight rankings and #1 in the lightweight rankings.

 Early life

 Trout graduated from Mayfield High School in Las Cruces, New Mexico.

 Amateur career

 In 2004, Austin was the U.S. National Amateur Welterweight Champion.

 Austin was the runner-up to make the 2004 U.S. Olympic Boxing Team.
 He would finish his amateur career with a final record of 163–42–1.

 Professional career

 Early career

 On September 1, 2005, Trout made his professional boxing debut at the age of 19 at the Isleta Casino & Resort in Albuquerque, New Mexico.
 He defeated 34 year old journeyman Justo Almazan (14–44–5, 1 KO) via TKO in round 3.
 The fight was scheduled for 4 rounds.
 His second fight was against Josh Pankey, who was making his debut, in December.
 Trout made easy work of Pankey stopping him after 1 minute and 45 seconds of round 1.

 Trout fought a further five times in 2006, winning all bouts inside the distance.
 In January 2007, Trout knocked out 30 year old Raul Munoz (19–9–1, 15 KOs) in the fifth round of their scheduled six round fight.
 Three months later, Trout was taken the six round distance when he defeated Mexican boxer Julio Perez with scores of (60–54, 60–54 and 59–55).
 Less than a month later, Trout was taken the six round distance again, this time against 33 year old journeyman Abdias Castillo.
 He won the fight comfortably on all three scorecards (60–54, 60–54 and 60–54).
 Trout fought and won 3 more times in 2007.
 By the end of the year, his record read 13 wins, 10 inside the distance and no losses.

 In November 2009, he beat Taronze Washington to win the vacant WBC Continental Americas light middleweight title.

 By climbing up the ranks, he became a mandatory challenger for the WBA light middleweight title.
 While waiting for his opportunity to fight for Miguel Cotto for the championship title, Austin ended up working with DeAngelo Singleton to help with early stages of PR.
 Eventually, Trout would fight for and win a world title.